How Long to Let Brisket Rest in Cooler? (OVERNIGHT)

 The only downside of holding brisket in a cooler is that it loses the crispiness of its bark due to the insulation within the cooler as well as the use of butcher paper.

-How to preserve the bark’s crispiness?
+How to Preserve the Bark’s Crispiness?

-You can crisp up the bark before serving by placing the meat back on a smoker for less than 30 minutes.
 It will help in getting rid of the sweat on the meat, re-heating it, and getting it crisp, all the while not letting it overcook.

 Using the oven to hold the brisket